rrcwang/ECE183DA-Labs/software/simulator_and_interface/README.md

 Import `paperbot_simulation.py` and call the following functions in order to run the state estimator.
 Call the file directly to run a simulated example.

 ## Initialize
-SE = StateEstimator()
+`SE = StateEstimator()`

+## Dynamics propagation
+`SE.dynamics_propagation(input)`
-## Dynamics propagation, function returns a priori estimate and auxilliary information to account for distances from sensor to walls
+Function returns a priori estimate and auxilliary information to account for distances from sensor to walls

-SE.dynamics_propagation(input)
+## Measurement update
+`SE.measurement_update(measurement)`
+Function returns a posteriori estimate

-## Measurement update, function returnsa posteriori estimate
+## Get the most current estimate
-SE.measurement_update(measurement)

-Repeat this data for the next
-SE.get_state_val()
+`SE.get_state_val()`
+Returns the current state estimate and a boolean who's truth value indicates whether the state estimate is a priori.